 - The Mzimvubu Water Project is aimed at providing water to 750 000 people in the Eastern Cape with water at a cost of R25 billion.
-The designs are 80% complete and the first-round fund raising began in early January 2022 through a Request for Information. - The development of Coerney Dam and Nooitgedacht Water Scheme are long term water supply assurance projects in Nelson Mandela Bay.
-The projects are at procurement stages for design and construction, at a cost estimate of R1.3 billion.
+The designs are 80% complete and the first-round fund raising began in early January 2022 through a Request for Information.
+The RFI is currently at evaluation stage. - The development of Coerney Dam and Nooitgedacht Water Scheme are long term water supply assurance projects in Nelson Mandela Bay.
+The projects are at procurement stages for design and construction respectively, at a cost estimate of R1.3 billion.